facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/phone/tutorial/index.md

         }

 Build the code at this point of time and make sure you resolve all symbols as shown earlier in the tutorial.
 This time around when you select friends on the FriendSelector Page and navigate back to the LandingPage, you should see the list of selected friends on the LandingPage.

-You can download the tutorial finished up to this stage [here](projects/Facebook.Scrumptious.WindowsPhone.FriendsAdded.zip)

 ##Show Nearby Places